 IVF patients tend to pay more attention to their medication schedule while trying to get pregnant.
 But in some cases, patients may be prescribed certain medications during pregnancy.

-For example, a healthy progesterone level is key to keeping a pregnancy going.
+For example, a healthy progesterone level is a key to keeping a pregnancy going.
 If levels are low, doctors will prescribe progesterone medication, which can be taken orally or vaginally.
 Testing during pregnancy to make sure all hormone levels are normal is important.

 If medications are prescribed, patients must take them on time and without skipping a dose, until they are weaned off them, usually by week 12.
 Creating a calendar in advance is helpful.